Fair Trade and Ethical Sourcing

 What Is Fair Trade Coffee?

-Fair Trade describes the process of paying an increased premium for a product to the benefit of the ones who create it.
-This is common in the coffee industry and also exists for other goods such as mangoes, sugar, and even soccer balls.
-It’s often the case where large corporations source green coffee (read green as unroasted) from small farms at unfair margins.
-In doing so, they are preying on the disposition of small farms that lack the clout to do anything different.
-Small farmers often find themselves helpless to sell their coffee to anyone other than these corporations, which created the need for Fair Trade.
+Fair Trade International is a certifying non-profit that handles the standards for Fair Trade certification.
+It is a certification that farmers pay to guarantee minimum purchasing prices for their benefit.
+This ensures fair living wages for their laborers, and the farmers themselves.
+This is common in the coffee industry and exists for other goods such as mangoes, sugar, and even soccer balls.
+It’s often the case where large corporations source green, unroasted coffee from small farms at unfair margins.
+Small farmers often find themselves having to sell their coffee at low rates based on market fluctuations and standards.
+This created a need for Fair Trade Certifications.

 When Did Fair Trade Begin?